 If you do not receive an email or you are having trouble logging into My Account, please call us at 1-800-221-0814.

-Diversity and color define the countries of Central America and the Caribbean—from quetzals of Costa Rica’s rainforests and sunsets over Guatemala’s Pacaya Volcano to rumba music wafting through Cuban streets and markets displaying bright fabrics crafted by indigenous people.
+Diversity and color define the countries of Central America—from quetzals of Costa Rica’s rainforests and sunsets over Guatemala’s Pacaya Volcano to markets displaying bright fabrics crafted by indigenous people.

 Its beauty arises from this mix of untouched wilderness and culture molded by some of the greatest empires and civilizations.
 For thousands of years before the appearance of Europeans, ancient civilizations like the Mayas and Aztecs controlled vast swaths of land, creating ingenious systems of record keeping, transportation, and communication.
 But in the 15th century, the arrival of Spanish conquistadors reshaped the region’s culture, introducing Spanish as the predominant language and Catholicism as the most influential religion.